-Renewable Power Purchase Agreements (RPPAs)
+Renewable Energy Power Purchase Agreements (online course)

-Renewable Power Purchase Agreements (RPPAs)
+Renewable Energy Power Purchase Agreements (Online Course)

-This practical 3-day workshop will provide clear explanations of the new models of Renewable PPA risk allocation, of managing more competitive energy markets, and practical models for attracting new private investments into renewable energy, through a series of real case examples of PPA contracts, transactions, and markets.
+This interactive 5-session workshop will provide clear explanations of the new models of Renewable Energy PPA risk allocation, of ensuring project bankability, of allowing RE generators to compete in energy markets and power pools.
+The practical models for RE investment credit enhancements will be demonstrated through a series of real case examples of RE PPA contracts, renewable project finance transactions, and competitive energy markets.
 Case Studies will include real examples from Southeast Asia, South Asia, the Middle East, Europe, and North America.

 Benefits of Attending

-- Lead strategies for the design and regulation of new electricity markets to attract renewable private power investments
+- Lead strategies for the design and regulation of new competitive electricity markets to attract renewable private power investments

 - Group Exercise: Risk Identification, Analysis & Risk-Allocation for a Renewable Power Project